YanKawaYu/go-socket/README.md

 Go-socket is under the MIT license.
 See the [LICENSE](/LICENSE) file for details.

+The encoding and decoding part of this software is modified from [this repository](https://github.com/huin/mqtt).
+Thanks to the author Zhangxuan,Xu.

 ## What's next
 There is a client library corresponding to this framework, which can be integrated into Android and iOS Apps to connect to the server created by this framework.
 I would like to release it in the future.